myMSA/collaboration/README.md

 but, we will change each other's roles until possible.

 and, we will change the name of prj from cooperation to collaboration and move to gitlab for gitops

+## pairing-log-20221123
+review the pure thymeleaf and thymeleaf with js